 The Hilton San Francisco Union Square and Parc 55 San Francisco hotels both offer Skate, Shop and Stay Packages for those looking to add ice skating and shopping to their staycation plan.
-Through January 21, 2019, booking this package gets you three ice rink tickets, free buffet breakfast for kids five and under, and 15% off at Bloomingdales.
+This package gets you three ice rink tickets, free buffet breakfast for kids five and under, and 15% off at Bloomingdales.
 Take the kids to the Cityscape lounge for a Shirley Temple and an epic view of the city!

 Fisherman's Wharf has a number of great hotels that allow you to stay right in the action.
 The Argonaut Hotel has the Neptune's Package with free breakfast for four, cable car passes for the full day, a PIER 39 gift pack and special gifts for kids.
 Hotel Zephyr offers a massive courtyard with games and fire pits to keep everyone busy.

 Spend the day at the Exploratorium, eat some seafood at Fisherman's Wharf, ride the cable cars, visit PIER 39, indulge in a giant-sized sundae at Ghirardelli Square and watch the Bay Bridge light up the sky.
 It's a night the kids will never forget!